 Nearby, St Mawes, St Just, Mylor & Restrounguet are all outstanding places to visit by boat.
 And of course the jewel in the crown is the River Fal leading northwards towards Truro.
 A river that has managed to remain unspoilt even after centuries of local industry.

 Falmouth's maritime heritage is showcased throughout the year with various events on the water and in the town including food and music festivals including the world famous sea shanty festival.

 Neil and Debbie will always go out of their way to ensure every aspect of your time onboard is as good as it can be.

-They both have extensive sailing experience including sailing on the beautiful inland and coastal waterways of Europe, cruising in tropical paradises and crossing the worlds oceans.
+They both have extensive sailing experience including cruising in tropical paradises, sailing on the beautiful inland and coastal waters of Europe and crossing the worlds oceans.

-Over the years they have crewed racing yachts, luxury charters, sail training vessels, deliveries and also supervised some very interesting restoration projects.
-Their broad experience of sailing boats both heritage and modern places them among the most experienced sailors on the water.
+Over the years they have crewed racing yachts, luxury charters, sail training vessels, deliveries and have also supervised some very interesting restoration projects.
+Their broad experience of sailing boats, both heritage and modern, makes them very interesting people to be on the water with.

 Together they chose to purchase a Dutch sailing barge because their passion is traditional vessels, and the design is well known for comfortable and social sailing.
 They wanted a versatile boat that was capable of sailing in shallow waters as well as being taken on much more adventurous trips.

 Neil is a commercially endorsed ocean yachtmaster with over 50,000 sea miles.
 Debbie has a wealth of experience in both sailing and hospitality and also holds a skippers license.
 They have been working together on boats for 20 years.